pppppop65/PDFMathTranslate-next/docs/es/index.md

 > [!NOTE]
 >
 > Actualmente, no se proporciona documentación relevante.
 Se complementará más adelante.
-Por favor, espere con paciencia.
+Por favor, espere pacientemente.

 <!-- For downstream applications, please refer to our document about [API Details](./docs/APIS.md) for futher information about: